Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

 Another issue that may slow down how often Google crawls a website is the presence of too many redirects.

-Redirects are a great way to solve duplicate content issues and soft 404 errors, but care should be taken not to create redirect chains.
+Redirects are a great way to solve duplicate content issues and soft 404 errors, but caution should be taken when creating redirect chains.

-When the Googlebot finds a 301 redirect, it may not crawl the redirected URL immediately but will add to the list of URLs to crawl from the particular site.
-If a URL is redirected to a URL and that URL is redirected to a new URL then this complicates the process and slows down crawling.
+When the Googlebot finds a 301 redirect, it may not crawl the redirected URL immediately but will add it to the list of URLs to crawl from the particular site.
+If a URL is redirected to a URL and that URL is redirected to a new URL, this complicates the process and slows down crawling.

-Check your .htaccess and make sure that you don’t have any unnecessary redirects and that any 301 redirects are pointing to the final destination only (avoid intermediate destinations for the same URL).
+Check your .htaccess and ensure you don’t have any unnecessary redirects and that any 301 redirects only point to the final destination (avoid intermediate destinations for the same URL).

 9. Make sure that you have no hacked pages

-A website that is hacked has a lot more things to worry about than crawl budget, but you should know how hacked pages affect crawl budget.
+A hacked website has a lot more to worry about than the crawl budget, but you should know how hacked pages affect the crawl budget.

-If your website is hacked for some time without you knowing about it, this will result in reducing your crawl budget considerably.
-Google will lose the trust of the site and index it less often.
+If your website has been hacked for some time without your knowledge, this will reduce your crawl budget considerably.
+Google will lose the site's trust and index it less often.

-To avoid this unpleasant situation, you can make use of a security service to monitor your website and check regularly the “Security Issues” report of Google search console (located under Security and Manual actions).
+To avoid this unpleasant situation, you can use a security service to monitor your website and check the “Security Issues” report of the Google search console (located under Security and Manual actions) regularly.

 10. Improve your website’s reputation (External links)

-Popular URLs tend to be crawled more often by search engines because they want to keep their content fresh in their index.
+Popular URLs tend to be crawled more often by search engines to keep their content fresh in their index.

-In the SEO world, the biggest factor that differentiates popular pages from the least popular pages is the number and type of backlinks.
+In the SEO world, the most significant factor differentiating popular pages from the least popular pages is the number and type of backlinks.

-Backlinks help in establishing trust with search engines, improve a page’s PageRank and authority and this eventually results in higher rankings.
+Backlinks help establish trust with search engines, improve a page’s PageRank and authority, and eventually result in higher rankings.

 It’s one of the fundamental SEO concepts that hasn’t changed for years.

-So, having pages with links from other websites will encourage search engines to visit these pages more often resulting in an increase of crawl budget.
+So, pages with links from other websites will encourage search engines to visit these pages more often, increasing the crawl budget.

-Getting links from other websites is not easy, in fact, it’s one of the most difficult aspects of SEO but doing so will make your domain stronger and improve your overall SEO.
+Getting links from other websites is not easy; it’s one of the most challenging aspects of SEO, but doing so will strengthen your domain and improve your overall SEO.

-Although you should not get over obsessed about crawling budgets and crawl stats, it’s good from time to time to review the “Crawl Stats” report in Google search console and look for any abnormal behavior.
+Although you should not become overly obsessed with crawling budgets and crawl stats, it’s good to review the “Crawl Stats” report in the Google search console occasionally and look for abnormal behavior.

-What this report shows is information about ALL Googlebot activity on your site for the last 90 days.
+This report provides information about ALL Googlebot activity on your site for the last 90 days.

-The report will include any attempt made by Googlebot to access any crawlable asset on your sites such as pages, posts, images, CSS files, js files, pdf emails and anything else that you have uploaded on your server.
+The report will include any attempt made by Googlebot to access any crawlable asset on your sites, such as pages, posts, images, CSS files, JS files, PDF emails, and anything else you have uploaded to your server.

-That’s also the reason why the number of “Pages crawled per day” is bigger than the number of pages you have in Google index.
+That’s also why the number of “Pages crawled per day” is bigger than the number of pages you have in the Google index.

-What to look for in the Crawl stats report?
+What should you look for in the crawl stats report?

-When viewing the report try to spot any sudden drops or spikes in the number of pages crawled by day.
+When viewing the report, try to spot any sudden drops or spikes in the number of pages crawled daily.
 Look for a period of two weeks or a month and see if the drop or spike is continuous.

-Under normal circumstances, the number of crawl pages should steadily increase over time (provided that you add new content on the site on a regular basis).
-If you are not making any changes, then the pattern should be similar if you compare two time periods.
+Under normal circumstances, the number of crawl pages should steadily increase over time (provided that you add new content to the site regularly).
+If you are not making any changes, the pattern should be similar if you compare two time periods.

 A sudden drop in crawl rate can occur when: